image 1299-1

 Different payment modes have different inherent success rates.

-• UPI: Usually high payment success rate, but it can vary depending on PSP (Payment Service Provider) load
+• UPI: Usually has a high payment success rate, but it can vary depending on PSP (Payment Service Provider) load

 • Credit/Debit Cards: May fail due to OTP issues, authentication errors